-2. Recognizing significant accomplishments
+2. Recognizing significant steps of faith.

 All humans have an innate need to know that their accomplishments matter, that they are having positive impact in the world.
 Although we can become more self-confident in this area over time, no one outgrows the need to know this.